oracle-samples/oci-data-science-ai-samples/ai-quick-actions/stacked-deployment-tips.md

 `--models [str]`

 The String representation of a JSON array, where each object defines a model OCID, model name and its associating fine tuned weights.
 The model names are used to reference specific models during inference requests and support a [maximum length of 32 characters](https://docs.oracle.com/en-us/iaas/Content/data-science/using/models-mms-top.htm#models-mms-key-concepts).
+Model OCID will be used for inferencing if no model name is provided.
 Only **one** base model is allowed for creating stacked deployment <br>
 Example: `'[{"model_id":"<model_ocid>", "model_name":"<model_name>", "fine_tune_weights": [{"model_id": "<ft_ocid>", "model_name":"<ft_name>"},{"model_id":"<ft_ocid>", "model_name": "<ft_name>"}]}]'` for  `VM.GPU.A10.2` shape. <br>